Dave Morice: The Universal Letter

 In 1974, he designed The Universal Letter, a symbol that has all the letters of the alphabet in it.
 Allan Kornblum named his business publishing imprint after it, and used it as the logo for two years.
 In 1991, Morice drew up the images for a Dr. Alphabet token.
 On one side, it had the Alphabet Hat and the words "Dr. Alphabet / Poetry City, U.S.A."
 On the other side, it had the symbol and the words "Universal Letter / Good for One Poem."
 He ordered 2,500 aluminum tokens to give to people.
 Recipients had the choice of keeping the token or cashing it in for an impromptu poem, rhymed or unrhymed, that he would write on the spot.

 Hyperpoems and Ultranovels

-Since 2000, Morice has written book-length works that involve literary constraints.
+From 2000, Morice wrote book-length works that involved literary constraints.
 Dante scholar and bibliophile George Peyton won an eBay auction to become Morice's patron: He commissioned Morice to rewrite The Divine Comedy in three different verse forms, one for each canticle.
 The resulting epics were named Limerick Inferno, Haiku Purgatorio, and Clerihew Paradiso.

 The Great American Fortune Cookie Novel is a romance made by collaging together more than 2,000 different fortune cookie fortunes to tell the story.
 Over 500 people donated fortunes to the project, and they are listed in the book as co-authors.
 Backwords Planet, a sci-fi fantasy novel, is a word-order palindrome in which the words in the first half reverse their order to make the second half.
 Haloosa Nation, a love story, has four levels of nonsense and uses puns throughout.